Swarm-IITKgp/swarm_simulator/README.md

 -> Clone the repo as :
   git clone https://github.com/Swarm-IITKgp/swarm-gazebo-simulator.git swarm_simulator

+-> Make sure $GAZEBO_MODEL_PATH is set in ~/.bashrc or set it to the location it is.

 -> To launch the world file :
   roslaunch swarm_simulator swarm.launch